AmrutaKulkarni01/Surya-Namaskara-Club/README.md

      ![Screenshot of Lighthouse result](/assets/images/lighthouse_score.jpeg)

--   I tested and confirmed that the website works in different browsers; e.g. Chrome, Edge.
+-   I tested and confirmed that the website works in different browsers; e.g. Chrome, Edge, Samsung Internet.
 -   As mentioned earlier, the site is tested on different screen sizes and is responsive for all screen sizes.
 -   I tested and confirmed that all internal links are working and redirecting the user between the pages.
 -   I tested that all external links, to social media sites, are woking and opening in a separate tab.